sachaRfd/TS-DiffuGen-Thesis/README.md

 <div>
   <img src="visualisations/denoised_example_good.png" alt="Example Denoising image">
 </div>

 ### Equivariant Diffusion Models

 After establishing a denoising framework, it can be applied iteratively in a diffusion model.
-In diffusion models, the process involves forward diffusion, where noise is incrementally added to the input sample until it conforms to an isotropic Gaussian distribution.
+In diffusion models, the process involves a forward diffusion, where noise is incrementally added to the input sample until it conforms to an isotropic Gaussian distribution.
 This is followed by learnable backward diffusion, where noise is subtracted to reconstruct the original data.
-This iterative backward process enables high-quality data generation.
+This iterative backward process enables high-quality data generation and is what we are trying to optimise to allow for accurate TS generation.

-For detailed background and results, refer to Sacha's thesis.
+For detailed background and results, please refer to Sacha's thesis.

 ## Project Objectives